-Cats' dietary needs change according to their age and health and there are a range of specific foods available eg kitten, senior, indoor, sensitive or low calorie.
-A special diet may be prescribed by your vet if your cat has a health problem such as kidney disease or joint problems.
+Cats' dietary needs change according to their age and health and there are a range of specific foods available for example, kitten, senior, indoor, sensitive or low calorie.
+A special diet may be prescribed by your vet if your cat has a health problem such as kidney disease or food allergies.
 This should be given as instructed, only to the cat it is prescribed to.
-If possible, it is preferable to introduce the new diet gradually while the cat still has access to its original diet.
+If possible, it is preferable to introduce the new diet gradually while the cat still has access to their original diet.